kntkb/protein-ligand-benchmark-custom/preparation/README.md

 **Ligand alignment**: Align all ligands to reference structures (default: ligand from minimized complex structure) using `Ligand Alignment` module in Maestro
-- Constraint common substructure: MCS
+- Constraint common substructure: Largest common Bemis-Murcko scaffold or MCS (choose the one that best aligns)
 - Sampling method: Thorough
 - Maximum number of conformers: 1000
 - Nonbonded close contact distance: 0.5 Angstroms
-- Run minimization for each conformer
+- Run energy minimization for each conformer

 **Fine-tune ligand poses**
-Fine-tune and modify ligand orienations or substituent torsions if necessary and export ligands as `ligands.sdf`
+- Manually modify ligand (e.g. orienations or substituent torsions) if necessary.
+- If atoms are modified, run `Minimize Selected Atoms` and export ligands as `ligands.sdf`

-### Mapping network
+### 3. Mapping network
 Ligand transformation network is define manually by human experts where transformations are grouped into categories to resemble different SAR purposes.